ppy/osu-wiki/news/2018-02-22-osu-mania-7k-world-cup-ro16-recap.md

 --------

-**The first match of the Quarterfinals Stage will take place Saturday 10:00 UTC, 24th of February.** MATCH.
-Be sure to catch the stream on the [osu!live twitch channel!](https://www.twitch.tv/osulive)
+**The first match of the Quarterfinals Stage will take place Saturday 10:00 UTC, 24th of February.**.
+Team China will be facing of Team Philippines in the Winner's Bracket, so be sure to catch these two powerhouses duke it out on stream over on the [osu!live twitch channel!](https://www.twitch.tv/osulive)

 **Finally, a reminder to buy your banners today!** In addition to expressing your support for a chosen team, your contribution will also go towards funding the prize pool for this tournament.
 You can purchase the banners [here](https://osu.ppy.sh/store/products/280).